The

-main focus of Tree of Life Calendar© is on the Bible.
+The main focus of Tree of Life Calendar© is an

 begins at sunset after the Sabbath [Saturday evening].